cardoso-neto/cardoso-neto/README.md

 ### 🌱 I’m currently studying:

-Data storage and management, and music theory.
+Data storage and management, deep learning, and music theory.

 ### :telescope: I’m looking for help with my humble goals of making